EcoJulia/Phylo.jl/README.md

 ## Project Status

-The package is confirmed to work against Julia v1.6, the current LTS Julia v1.4 release and the latest release on Linux, macOS, and Windows.
+The package is confirmed to work against the current LTS Julia v1.6 release and the latest release on Linux, macOS, and Windows.
 It is also tested against nightly.

 ## Contributing and Questions